omidnw/room-organizer/README.md

 ### Automatic Deployment

-The application automatically deploys to GitHub Pages when changes are pushed to the main branch, using GitHub Actions.
+Room Organizer automatically deploys to GitHub Pages when changes are pushed to the main branch, thanks to GitHub Actions.

 ## Tech Stack

 - React 18 with TypeScript
-- Vite for fast development and building
+- Vite for rapid development and building
 - Framer Motion for smooth animations
 - Chart.js for analytics visualization
 - Tailwind CSS for styling